Safety costs money!

 "By improving our health and safety management, we're protecting the health and safety of our employees, visitors to our sites and also our shareholders' investments" - Don Coates, Chief Executive, St Regis Paper Company, part of DS Smith PLC

 Case studies show that there can be significant business benefits through the implementation of a good health and safety system.
-Making health and safety pay is a HSE general interest publication which outlines why good health and safety systems are beneficial for business.
 But the message is clear.
 Good health and safety systems not only make risk management sense, preventing you and the University from being prosecuted, they are also a sound investment in your people and subsequently to assisting prosperity.